actuarialsociety/ds-toolkit/README.md

 # dstoolkit
-Practical tutorial designed to introduce data science tools that may prove useful in actuarial workflows
+Practical beginner-friendly tutorial designed to introduce data science tools that may prove useful in actuarial workflows